temporalio/documentation/docs-src/typescript/introduction-to-typescript-sdk.md

 The Temporal TypeScript SDK released on July 26, 2022.
 The TypeScript SDK provides access to the Temporal programming model using idiomatic JavaScript and TypeScript programming paradigms.

-The Temporal TypeScript SDK supports the Node.js runtime environment.
+The Temporal TypeScript SDK only supports the Node.js runtime environment.

 ## What programming skills and experiences are useful when using the TypeScript SDK? {#skills}